00-1/btcsim/README.md

 #### 🥦

-Checks the message hasn't already been received, and if not posts a reply to `REPLY_URL`.
+Checks whether the event has already been received, by looking for a document with the message id in the database.

 > APIs resend webhook events if they fail (e.g. due to timeout).
 Not doing this check can cause the reply to be repeated.

 #### 🌳

+If it's a new event, sends a reply.

+> Replies are defined per requester URL, and should consist of a quick initial response to the event, e.g. [replying in slack](https://api.slack.com/incoming-webhooks).

+#### 🌴

-Received message is written to [Google Cloud Firestore](https://firebase.google.com/docs/firestore/).
+If it's a new event, writes a document to [Google Cloud Firestore](https://firebase.google.com/docs/firestore/).

-> Another function, set to trigger on new document writes, might now be triggered to perform more time costly work.
+> Another function that performs more time-costly work can be set to trigger on new document writes.

 #### 🎄

 Designed to be deployed as a serverless [Google Cloud Function](https://cloud.google.com/functions/docs/).

-> Expects environment variables `VALID_COMMANDS` and `REPLY_URL`.
+> Expects environment variable `SLACK_KEY`.